-19.22.060 – Height Exceptions.

-Exceptions to the building heights specified in Table 19.22.040 apply, in accordance with 19.46.

-19.22.070 – Parking Requirements.

-In addition to the requirements in 19.48, the following shall apply:

-In the PR Zone:

-Pedestrian Access: Any parking lot with an area greater than twenty-thousand square feet (20,000 sq. ft.) shall provide dedicated ADA-compliant walkways, at least six feet (6’) wide, for pedestrians navigating from their vehicles to a building or park entrance.
-At a minimum, walkways shall be placed through the center of the parking area and in front of the building(s) to serve as pedestrian access to the area.
-Walkways shall be easily accessed from designated ADA parking stalls.

-In the OS Zone:

-Size Limitation: A parking area may not exceed ten (10) spaces in the OS Zone or one tenth of an acre (1/10th acre).

-Surfacing: Parking areas shall utilize low-impact surfacing materials, such as dirt or crushed gravel.
-The applicant shall demonstrate proper grading and drainage to dispose of excess surface water accumulated within the area and shall provide for the long-term maintenance of the parking area.

-Seasonality: Parking areas shall be closed during winter months if snow removal and maintenance is unable to be provided within twenty-four hours (24 hr) after a major snow event.

 Chapter 19.24 Forestry Zones

 19.24.010 – Purpose of Provisions.

-The purpose of the forestry, forestry and recreation, and forestry and multi-family zones is to provide a mix of limited residential, limited multi-family, and recreation opportunities for the foothills and canyon areas of the Town of Brighton and other specified uses to the extent that such development is compatible with the protection of the natural and scenic resources of these areas for the continue benefit of future generations.
+The purpose of the forestry, forestry and recreation, and forestry and multi-family zones is to provide a mix of limited residential, limited multi-family, recreation opportunities, and other specified uses for the foothills and canyon areas of the Town of Brighton to ensure development is compatible with and protects the natural and scenic resources of these areas for the continued benefit of future generations.
+Specific development standards under this chapter are also imposed in an effort to conserve water and other limited resources in the canyon and reduce any adverse impacts of development on infrastructure capacity.

 19.24.020 – Establishment of Forestry Zones.

-Forestry and Recreation Zones (FR-0.5, FR-1, FR-20): The FR Zones promote a mix of the protection of the natural environment.
+Forestry and Recreation Zones (FR-0.5, FR-1, FR-20): The FR Zones promote a mix of small-scale residential and recreational uses.
+These zones allow for development that is compatible with the Canyon surroundings, but prioritize the protection of the natural environment.

-Forestry Multi-Family Zones (FM-10, FM-20): The FM zones promote the development of small, compact communities with high-density residential and commercial uses in the foothill and canyons areas, while still prioritizing the protection of the natural environment.
+Forestry Multi-Family Zones (FM-10, FM-20): The purpose of the forestry multifamily zones is to permit development of certain areas in Brighton for high-density residential, and other specified uses to the extent that such development is compatible with the protection of the natural and scenic resources of these areas for the continued benefit of future generations.

 19.24.030 – Schedule of Uses.

 Schedule of Permitted Uses.
 The specific use listed in the following schedule is permitted in the zone as indicated, subject to the general provisions, special conditions and additional restrictions set forth in this Title.
-Conditions for specific uses can be found in Chapter 19.42 Special Use Standards
+Conditions for specific uses can be found in Chapter 19.42 Special Use Standards.

 Procedure for Multiple Uses (Combination of Uses).
 If a development proposal involves a combination of uses identified in Table 19.24.030, the more restrictive provisions of this Title apply.

+Conditional Uses.
+The following conditional uses are subject to the requirements of this chapter, all general and specific conditions, criteria, and approval procedures set forth in Section 19.16.040, “Conditional Uses”.

+All uses listed are subject to the procedures and provisions of Chapter 19.38 Foothills and Canyons Overlay Zone.
+If there is a conflict between these provisions and those in Chapter 19.38, the more restrictive provision shall apply.

 Abbreviations.
 The abbreviations in the schedule mean:

-P = Permitted Use.
+P - Permitted Use.
 This land use is allowed in the zone but may be subject to additional restrictions and approval processes as provided in this Title.

 C – Conditional Use.
 This land use is conditional based upon the unique characteristics or potential impacts on the Town of Brighton, surrounding neighborhoods, or adjacent land use incompatibility in some areas of the zone, or compatibility only if special conditions are required to mitigate the detrimental impact of land use.
 The Planning Commission is the land use authority for land uses with this designation.